xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

 1. Do I have to do anything?

-   * For **Annual** billing cycle: Upon renewal, your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
+   * For **Annual** billing cycles: Upon renewal, your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
-   * For **Monthly** billing cycle: Upon renewal, you can choose between Monthly Node-locked license or Annual Floating license.
+   * For **Monthly** billing cycles: Upon renewal, you can choose between Monthly Node-locked licenses or Annual Floating licenses.
 For pricing details, see the example in the table above.

-2. What if I don’t want to upgrade from Monthly KRE DevOps to Annual KRE Floating license after six months?
+2. What if I don’t want to upgrade from Monthly KRE DevOps to Annual Floating licenses after six months?

-   * You will have the option to switch to a monthly KRE Node-locked license.
+   * You will have the option to switch to a monthly billing for KRE Node-locked licenses.

 3. Can I use the DevOps license for another three months and come back for another three months?

    * No, it will need to be consecutive, with a maximum of 6 months.
-Once you cancel your DevOps subscription, it will be no longer available for repurchase.
+Once you cancel your DevOps subscription, it will no longer be available for repurchase.

 4. My team purchased our licenses via a reseller.
 Will this change affect me?